 WHAT JULES SHERRED DOES

-With a keen eye and attention to detail along with the philosophy that food should evoke the trifecta of memory, emotion, and hunger in people, Jules Sherred is an unparalleled emerging talent in the field of food and lifestyle photography.
+With a keen eye and attention to detail along with the philosophy that food should evoke the trifecta of memory, emotion, and hunger in people, Jules Sherred is an award-winning photographer in the fields of commercial food and lifestyle photography.
 His cookbook Crip Up the Kitchen: Tools, Tips and Recipes for the Disabled Cook is due to be published by TouchWood Edition in Spring 2023.

 Based in Duncan, BC, Sherred works as a photographer, writer, journalist, and outspoken advocate for disability and trans rights.
 He is an official contributor to Getty Images, a staff writer for Fstoppers news site, an instructor for professional photographers looking to expand their skills, and a recipe developer.